Golden Triangle tours is one of the most visited places in India that are famous for the rich cultural heritage along with the basking glorifying

 DAY - 06: Srinagar - Pahalgam - Srinagar

 This day is spent on a full day excursion to Pahalgam located at a height of 2440Mts (Vale of Kashmir).
-On the way, visit Saffron fields, Avantipur ruins and Anatnag Sulpher spring.
-This place is a common site of film shoots for Indian Film industry.
+On the way, visit Saffron fields, Avantipur ruins, and Anantnag Sulpher spring.
+This place is a common site of film shoots for the Indian Film industry.
 So, be there to enjoy the natural charm of the valley.

 DAY - 07: Srinagar - Delhi

-On reaching Delhi, Transfer to Hotel stay overnight at Hotel.
+On reaching Delhi, Transfer to Hotel stays overnight at Hotel.

 DAY - 08: Delhi - Jaipur

 Drive early morning after breakfast drive to Jaipur on arrival Checked in at Hotel Later Trip to Amber Fort stay evening free stay overnight at Hotel Jaipur.

 Jaipur is the capital state of Rajasthan that is known as the Pink City of India.

 Amer Fort:-The old capital of the Kachhwahas stands atop a range of craggy hills.
 The fort is remarkable as much for the majestic grandeur of its surroundings as for its sturdy battlements and beautiful palaces.
 It is a fine blend of Hindu and Muslim architecture.
 The solemn dignity of it red sandstone and white marble pavilions, when reflected in the lake at the foothill, is a sight to behold.

 Jantar Mantar:-built in the 18th century by Maharaja Sawai Jai Singh II, the huge masonry instruments were used to study the movement of constellations and stars in the sky.
 Enormous sun-dial still provides accurate time, which is subject to daily corrections.